-Florida Studio Theatre is proud to present The Suffragist Project, an artistic celebration of the upcoming 100th Anniversary of the ratification of the 19th Amendment (August 20, 2020), the woman’s right to vote.
-Bringing together over 30 organizations, this bi-county artistic commemoration will feature plays, dance performances, art exhibits, lectures, panel discussions, in-school educational offerings, all in recognition of this monumental milestone.
+Florida Studio Theatre is proud to present The Suffragist Project, an artistic celebration of the 100th Anniversary of the ratification of the 19th Amendment (August 20, 2020), the woman’s right to vote.
+Bringing together over 60 organizations, this bi-county artistic commemoration featured plays, dance performances, art exhibits, lectures, panel discussions, and in-school educational offerings, all in recognition of this monumental milestone.

-Florida Studio Theatre is also proud to commission four playwrights to create four brand new plays inspired by the fight for the woman’s right to vote.
-These playwrights will come together at Florida Studio Theatre for a closed Playwriting Residency in October of 2019.
-Their plays will be presented for the public in August of 2020.
+Florida Studio Theatre is also proud to have commissioned four playwrights to create four brand new plays inspired by the fight for the woman’s right to vote as part of this project.
+These playwrights came together at Florida Studio Theatre for residencies in October 2019, December 2019, and May 2020.

 To learn how you or your organization can join The Suffragist Project, contact Assistant Director Meg Gilbert at [email protected].